mvysny/karibu8-helloworld-application/README.md

 ./gradlew build appRun
 ```

-The app will be running on http://localhost:8080/
+The app will be running on [http://localhost:8080/](http://localhost:8080/)

+Since the build system is a Gradle file written in Kotlin, we suggest you use [Intellij IDEA](https://www.jetbrains.com/idea/download)
+to edit the project files.
+The Community edition is enough to run the server
+via Gretty's `./gradlew appRun`.
+The Ultimate edition will allow you to run the project in Tomcat - this is the recommended
+option for a real development.

 # Workflow

 To compile the entire project, run `./gradlew`.

-To run the application, run `./gradlew appRun` and open http://localhost:8080/ .
+To run the application, run `./gradlew appRun` and open [http://localhost:8080/](http://localhost:8080/) .

 To produce a deployable production mode WAR:
 - change `productionMode` to `true` in the servlet class configuration (located in the [MyUI.kt](src/main/kotlin/org/test/MyUI.kt) file)